Zepo/Reflow/README.md

 A simple approach to the crash here might be defining the properties as `atomic`.
 However this approach doesn't solve other issues like race condition.

 Another danger is not keeping views up to date since propeties are mutable and we can change them any where throughout the app.
-If the `todos` property from the above example is binding to the cells of a table view, adding or removing a message and forgetting to notify the table view to do `reloadData` will cause another crash with a `NSInternalInconsistencyException` in the table view.
+If the `todos` property from the above example is binding to the cells of a table view, adding or removing a todo item and forgetting to notify the table view to do `reloadData` will cause another crash with a `NSInternalInconsistencyException` in the table view.

 ## Core Concepts